 - banana slices, chopped peanuts, whipped cream and chocolate drizzle

-- chocolate glaze with Reese’s Peanut Butter Cups cut in half (stand on cut side down the roll so one per slice) or chopped & sprinkled on top
+- chocolate glaze with Reese’s Peanut Butter Cups cut in half (line up so one per slice) or chopped & sprinkled on top

 - ganache and chopped peanuts

 Here are some twists: